solanoctua/Camera-Calibration/README.md

 If all drawn corners are fine but the undistorted images still appear incorrect, the problem is likely not with corner detection.

-### **RMS Re-projection Error**
+### **Root Mean Square (RMS) Re-projection Error**

 Re-projection error measures the L2-distance between detected checkerboard corners in images and corresponding world points projected into the same image using the camera model.
-By examining the re-projection error per image and the mean re-projection error, one can identify images with significantly higher errors, which should be excluded from the calibration set.
+By examining the re-projection error per image and the RMS re-projection error, one can identify images with significantly higher errors, which should be excluded from the calibration set.

-Generally, if the re-projection error is under 1 pixel, calibration is considered successful.
-However, using the mean re-projection error as the sole indicator of calibration quality can be misleading.
+**Generally, if the RMS re-projection error is under 1 pixel, calibration is considered successful**.
+However, using the RMS re-projection error as the sole indicator of calibration quality can be misleading.
 Even with low errors, poor calibration may result if the ideal procedure is not followed correctly, such as not covering the entire frame with the checkerboard.
 When the procedure is followed properly, the mean re-projection error reflects the calibration's accuracy.

 ### **Manual Check**